rupadarshiray/rupadarshiray.github.io/content/notes/inculcation-smooth-manifolds.md

 ### hence manifolds generalize coordinate systems

-## motivation for manifolds and its technologies
+## motivation for the technologies

 There are three motivations for the definitions and ideas
 - Analysis and geometry in the submanifolds of $\mathbb{R}^{n}$ or surfaces in $\mathbb{R}^{3}$